marskr/ImageRecognitionCNN/README.txt

 Additional dictionary:

 individual weights - represent the strength of connections between units.
-If the weight from unit A to unit B has greater magnitude (wielkoœæ), it means that A has greater influence over B (all else being equal).
+If the weight from unit A to unit B has greater magnitude (wielkoÅ“Ã¦), it means that A has greater influence over B (all else being equal).

 weights - a set of filter coefficients, defining an image feature.
 For units in higher layers the inputs are not from pixels anymore but from units in lower layers.
 Incoming weights are more like - preferred input patterns.